Zebras, hoof-beats and Dr. House: Differential Diagnosis

 - The team immediately convenes in a sort of hospital “situation room” to play a fast round of “WHAT could possibly account for these bizarre symptoms?” as House writes each possibility on a whiteboard, crossing things out as the team argues for and against theory after theory.
 An initial diagnosis is agreed upon, and treatment begins urgently.

 - The patient’s condition is monitored throughout the process, of course, and when he or she fails to improve – or when the condition worsens – House and team go back to the drawing board.
 Treatment failure becomes another clue in the process of putting the pieces together in a way that solves the puzzle.
-Just like in life.
+Just like in life – with a few little differences.

 Even for a crackerjack team like House, et. al, it is not uncommon to be misled, going back to the drawing board several times (literally, during each episode of this particular TV series), before a treatment protocol can be suggested with any confidence that it might be expected to work this time.